 - SI1 and SI2 (Slightly Included) – easily noticeable inclusions under 10x magnification.

-- I1, I2 and I3 (Included) – obvious inclusions visible with the naked eye.
+- I1, I2 and I3 (Included) – obvious inclusions visible to the naked eye.

 Although this clarity grading scale is considered official, an assigned clarity grade for any single diamond can vary depending on the laboratory.
 It is not uncommon for a single stone to be given different clarity grades by different laboratories – the same is true for the colour and cut quality grades.